Analysis | Given the dire allegations against him, Matt Gaetz is very well-insulated

 By comparison, CNN and MSNBC were averaging about 10 seconds.
 At least until March 30, when the New York Times broke the news that the Justice Department was investigating Gaetz for his interactions with a 17-year-old girl that may have included her traveling across state lines.
 The story metastasized quickly, ballooning to cover a truly impressive collection of allegations: sex with minors, a Florida politician indicted on a charge of sex trafficking, an alleged extortion attempt targeting Gaetz, a CIA officer who went missing in Iran, a $25 million payout, Gaetz’s dad wearing a wire.
 Gaetz denies the allegations against him.

 But despite all of that excitement, Gaetz vanished from Fox.
 From April 1 through April 3, CNN and MSNBC covered Gaetz for a total of 10 minutes.
-He appeared on Fox for 15 seconds.
+The equivalent metric in the Stanford data indicates that Gaetz appeared on Fox for 15 seconds.

 As of writing, Gaetz has not been charged with any crime, much less been convicted of one.
 But the Gaetz story is moving along two tracks: one dangerous and condensed; one distasteful and expansive.
 Into that latter category falls a number of allegations that have emerged since the first Times report, including a CNN story about his sharing nude photos of his purported sex partners with other members of Congress (including while on the floor of the House), a Times follow-up report alleging that Gaetz took illegal drugs and the release of a bizarre voice mail Gaetz and the aforementioned indicted politician, Joel Greenberg, left for a Florida state legislator.